latolukasz/beeorm-doc/docs/guide/queries_log.md

  * query time in milliseconds

 White bar length has correlation with query time.
-If query takes more time this bar is longer and more reddy.
+If query takes more time this bar is longer and more red.
 It helps you to spot queries that are slow.
-Below bar full query is displayed.
+In the second line, full query is displayed.